Proposal deadline: 1st April 2020

 Applications for Beamtime

-Access to the mid-range facility (CRG) time is only for UK based researchers.
-Collaborations with EU and international colleagues are encouraged, but the proposal must be led by a UK based principal investigator and it must be made clear how the collaborative research supports the UK science base.
-Applications without a robust link to the UK will be rejected and should instead be submitted directly to the ESRF.
+Access to the national research facility (CRG) time is only for UK based researchers.
+Collaborations with EU and international colleagues are encouraged, but the proposal must be led by a UK based principal investigator (PI) and it must be made clear how the collaborative research supports the UK science base.
+Applications without a robust link to the UK will be rejected and should instead be submitted directly via the ESRF route.

 Two proposal review rounds are held each year.
-Deadlines for applications to make use of the mid-range facility time are normally, 1st April and 1st October for the scheduling periods August to February, and March to July, respectively.
-Applications for both ESRF and XMaS CRG beamtime are to be submitted electronically (the paper versions are not acceptable) by following the hyperlink here.
+Deadlines for applications to make use of the national research facility time are normally 1st April and 1st October for the scheduling periods August to February, and March to July, respectively.
+Applications for both ESRF and XMaS CRG beamtime are to be submitted electronically (the paper versions are not acceptable) by following the link here.

 If your experiment is a continuation, your proposal must be accompanied by an experimental report of any respective preceding beam time.
 Reports must also be submitted before the proposal deadline If the beam time was more than a month earlier.